Grassmannians and the equivariant cohomology of isotropy actions: Models

-The first observation is that by Hopf's theorem~\cite[Satz I]{hopf1941hopf}, the cohomology of $G$ is a Hopf algebra, whose underlying algebra is the exterior algebra $\eP$ on the space of primitive elements $\defm{P} = P\H G$.
+The first observation is that by Hopf's theorem~\cite[Satz I]{hopf1941hopf},\footnote{\ Hopf cares about the Pontrjagin ring $H_*(G;\R)$, the dual Hopf algebra to $\H(G;\R)$, but the result is the same. } the cohomology of $G$ is a Hopf algebra, whose underlying algebra is the exterior algebra $\eP$ on the space of primitive elements $\defm{P} = P\H G$.
 Thus $G$ admits a pure Sullivan model $(\ext P, 0)$ with trivial differential.